bilalkarakira/Spring-Task-management-project/README.md

 - The current H2 DB is file-based and committed in `data/` for quick reviewer setup.
 To use a clean DB, remove the `data/taskdb.mv.db` files before first run.

 ---

-If you want, I can also add example Postman collection or Swagger/OpenAPI documentation to the repo.
-Would you like that?